tidepool-org/BluetoothCommonKit/README.md

-# BlueoothCommongKit
+# BlueoothCommonKit

-BluetoothCommonKit provides common services, extensions, and managers to support device integration into a [LoopKit](https://github.com/tidepool-org/LoopKit) based iOS app.
+BluetoothCommonKit provides common services based on published Bluetooth specifications.
+Following in a list of the included services and helper functions.

 ## Included Services